Randal Grichuk Player Props: Rockies vs. Royals

 Randal Grichuk At The Plate

-- Grichuk has 10 doubles, a home run and nine walks while hitting .351.
+- Grichuk is hitting .347 with 10 doubles, a home run and nine walks.

-- Grichuk has picked up a hit in 80.0% of his 25 games this year, with more than one hit in 44.0% of those games.
+- In 80.8% of his 26 games this season, Grichuk has picked up at least one hit.
+He's also had 11 multi-hit games.

-- Grichuk has driven in a run in seven games this season (28.0%), including two games with multiple runs batted in.
+- Grichuk has driven in a run in seven games this year (26.9%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.